MintPond/mtp-stratum-mining-protocol/01_MINING.SUBSCRIBE.md

 The params contain 2 optional items:
 - [0] _UserAgent_ - The user agent string of the miner software.
-- [1] _SubscriptionID_ - 128 bit subscription ID of previous connection if previous connection was recently lost - used to re-establish server side parameters of a lost connection.
+- [1] _SubscriptionID_ - Subscription ID of previous connection if previous connection was recently lost - used to re-establish server side parameters of a lost connection.
 Server may or may not use this.

 __Binary Example Overview__
 ```